quanteda/tutorials.quanteda.io/content/import-data/encoding.en.markdown

 library(readtext)
 ```

-`temp_dir` contains the example files in various character encodings.
+`path_temp` will hold a folder of example files, each deliberately saved in a different character encoding, so that we can practise detecting and fixing it.

 ``` r